Branded Links, everyone else is using them… Are you?

 But Why a Branded Link Is Better Than a Shortlink?

-For one, because a branded link is memorable.
-Since it uses your brand name, this type of a link is easy to remember.
+For one, because a branded link is memorable and pronounceable.
+Since it uses your brand name which can be easily read and remembered by others.

-It also helps increase your brand recognition.
+It increases your brand recognition.
 Sharing popular content with a branded domain will help make your brand more visible and provide a much greater brand recognition.

 How to Create Branded Links